johntria/EdwKaiTwra_Fe/README.md

 # SASS GUIDELINES
- Before you write a line of code in styles I higly recommend read this [article](https://sass-guidelin.es/el/)
+ Before you write a line of code in styles I higly recommend read this [article](https://sass-guidelin.es/el/) Before you write a line of code in Angular I highly recommend read this [article](https://javascript.plainenglish.io/how-to-structure-angular-apps-in-2021-a0bdd481ad0d) due to understand our project structure

 # Sass Architecture Structure

 ```